sguir/ppgcourse/exercise_BP.md

 The core model allows to perform **genome scans for differentiation** (covariate free) using the **XtX statistics** (\~Fst).
 The main advantage of this approach is that explicitly **accounts for the covariance structure in population allele frequencies** (via estimating) resulting from the demographic history of the populations.

-To run this model (using read count data) you will need:
+To run this model (using allele count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
 * The **genotype file** (hgdp.geno): the genotypes (allele counts) for each SNP and population.
 In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "artificially" introduced.
 In columns: populations.
 Each population has two columns: one for the number of the reference and the other for the alternative allele counts (```-gfile```).
 * A random number for the **seed** (in case of needed; ```-seed```)